top of page

 Scope 2 emissions

 • Scope 2 covers indirect emissions associated with the electricity you buy.
 When your organisation consumes electricity generated elsewhere, these emissions fall under Scope 2.
-Your electricty may be 100% renewable, or it may be generated from burning gas.
+Your electricity may be 100% renewable, or it may be generated from burning gas.

 Scope 3 emissions